Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization

-The simulation specifications are carefully chosen to ensure a fair comparison among the methods.
-For the BMS-based approaches (i.e., the even-knot, VS-knot, and free-knot splines), the maximum number of knots $M_j$ is consistently set to $30$ for every $j=1,2,3$.
-Likewise, we maintain $M_j=30$ for competitors relying on penalized splines (i.e., \texttt{R2BayesX}, \texttt{Blapsr}, and \texttt{mgcv}), ensuring that both the BMS-based and penalized spline approaches have comparable least penalized models.
-The \texttt{mgcv} package offers an option for locally adaptive estimation of smooth functions.
-We explore both the original version with a single smoothness parameter and a variant with local adaptation, denoted as \texttt{mgcv-ps} and \texttt{mgcv-ad} in the figures, respectively.
-As for \texttt{bsamGP}, we configure the number of cosine basis functions in the spectral representation of Gaussian process priors for each $f_j$ to be identical to $M_j$.
-The simulation settings remain consistent with those in Section~\ref{sec:sim1}, using the functions specified in \eqref{eqn:functions}.
-In this section, we provide the simulation results for nonparametric logistic regression, while the results for Poisson and Gaussian regression can be found in Section S6 of the supplementary material.
-For each Bayesian method relying on MCMC, we obtain a Markov chain of length 10,000 explore the posterior distribution until achieving convergence after a suitable burn-in period.
-We calculate the RMSE and 95\% pointwise credible bands at a few given points for each method.
-Here, we only present the results for logistic nonparametric regression.
-Additional results for Poisson and Gaussian regression are available in the supplementary material.
+To ensure a fair comparison, we carefully select simulation specifications.
+For the BMS-based methods (i.e., even-knot, VS-knot, and free-knot splines), the maximum number of knots $M_j$ is consistently set to $30$ for each $j=1,2,3,4$.
+Similarly, for the competitors relying on penalized splines (i.e., \texttt{R2BayesX}, \texttt{Blapsr}, and \texttt{mgcv}), we use $M_j=30$, ensuring comparable least-penalized models across both BMS-based and penalized spline approaches.
+The \texttt{mgcv} package offers an option for locally adaptive smooth functions.
+We explore both the standard version with a single smoothness parameter (\texttt{mgcv-ps}) and a variant with local adaptation (\texttt{mgcv-ad}).
+For \texttt{bsamGP}, the number of cosine basis functions in the spectral representation of the Gaussian process priors is set equal to $M_j$ for each $f_j$.
+The simulation settings follow those in Section~\ref{sec:sim1}, using the functions specified in \eqref{eqn:functions}.
+This section presents the simulation results for nonparametric logistic regression, with results for Poisson and Gaussian regression available in Section S6 of the supplementary material.
+For each Bayesian method relying on MCMC, we generate a Markov chain of length 10,000 to explore the posterior distribution, ensuring convergence after a suitable burn-in period.
+We then calculate the RMSE and 95\% pointwise credible bands for selected points for each method.